andreipfeiffer/css-in-js/README.md

 Components used only in a specific route will only be bundled for that route.
 This is something that Next.js performs out-of-the-box.

 ✅ **Global styles**
 All solutions offer a way to define global styles, some with a separate API.
+⚠️ Exception: Aphrodite

 ✅ **SSR**
 All solutions are able to be Server-Side Rendered by Next.js.